 - Metadata Database: Airflow supports a variety of databases for its metadata store.
 This database stores metadata about DAGs, their runs, and other Airflow configurations like users, roles, and connections.
-The Web Server shows the DAGs’ states and its runs from the database.
+The Web Server shows the DAGs’ states and their runs from the database.
 The Scheduler also updates this information in this metadata database.

 Let’s cover each of these components in detail.

 Apache Airflow Web Server:

-Airflow’ Web Server comes with a well equipped built-in user interface that provides control over each pipeline, including the ability to visualize various aspects of them.
-The most important capabilities of Web Server are:
+Airflow’s Web Server comes with a well-equipped built-in user interface that provides control over each pipeline, including the ability to visualize various aspects of them.
+The most important capabilities of a Web Server are:

 - Monitoring DAGs: The Airflow Web Server homepage provides a brief overview of the statues of the DAGs and their recent runs.

-- Visualizing DAGs: The UI also has a section for visualizing the DAG flow, a tree view to represent all the recent runs and the status of each task for these runs.
-One can also view other things like the DAG code, time taken by each task for each run, logs and more to help debug DAG runs.
+- Visualizing DAGs: The UI also has a section for visualizing the DAG flow, a tree view to represent all the recent runs, and the status of each task for these runs.
+One can also view other things like the DAG code, time is taken by each task for each run, logs, and more to help debug DAG runs.